StuartRiffle/ragtag-tiger/README.md

 python ragtag.py @debug_server.args  ...
 ```

 For casual/occasional use this may be overthinking things.

 ## FAQ

 **Q:**&nbsp; What does the name mean? <br>
-**A:**&nbsp; The term "RAG" means Retrieval Augmented Generation.
-Instead of fine tuning a language model on your documents, the idea is you give it ways to search them for details as needed.
+**A:**&nbsp; The acronym "RAG" means Retrieval Augmented Generation.
+Instead of fine tuning a language model on your documents, you give it ways to search them for any details needed.

 **Q:**&nbsp; What about "TAG"? <br>
 **A:**&nbsp; That's a blanket term for tiger-augmented methods.